 Most things come down to time and money, and racing is no exception; if anything it’s the perfect example of this.
 You spend a ton of money and an entire year preparing a bike to race for just one week (or as long as you can keep it together), and even after all of that work sometimes the weather can still shut down racing, as it did in 2013, and you have to wait an entire year to try again.
 In the meantime I’ve pursued other projects and used my time and money on those.

 Cleaning, inspecting, and rebuilding it piece by piece.

 In 2017 I helped crew for my brothers race efforts on the salt flats and started feeling the itch to ride again, and I told everyone I would be back again next year with a bike.
-My original plans were building a brand new motorcycle in a completely different classes based on a Harley-Davidson Sportster motor.
+My original plans were building a brand new motorcycle in a completely different es based on a Harley-Davidson Sportster motor.
 The planning, work on the frame, and everything else started immediately after getting home but I knew having it done for the 2018 race season was a tall order.

 New battery setup using an Antigravity battery and Gasbox battery box.

 Sometime around February my brother brought up the Triumph again.
 I looked up standing records, found a record I thought was attainable, and made the decision to pull it out of the mothballs.
 The plan started as a straight rebuild and to run it naked, without a faring or bodywork, against the 650cc A-PG special construction pushrod gas record, currently set at 130.73mph.
 I started a full disassembly on the motorcycle, and found extensive damage to the bottom end from the rod failure years ago, however upon inspection the rest of the chassis was in great shape.